 - Defining your interest in graduate education

 - Developing critical thinking, creativity, problem solving, self-confidence, and intellectual independence

 On virtually every MIME research team, there is a place for undergraduate involvement and learning.
 In most cases, however, it will be up to you to seek out the opportunities that interest you, and to initiate the conversations to make them happen.

-School of MIME Robotics faculty successfully hosted their first National Science Foundation-funded Research Experiences for Undergraduates (REU) – Robots in the Real World.
+MIME Robotics faculty successfully hosted their first National Science Foundation-funded Research Experiences for Undergraduates (REU) – Robots in the Real World.
 Ten undergraduates from around the United State spent ten weeks working alongside graduate students in robotics on a variety of projects.